-- filename: The name of the image. - spec: ImageSpec into which will be copied the spec for the requested image. - subimage/miplevel: The subimage and MIP level to query. - native: If false (the default), then the spec retrieved will accurately describe the image stored internally in the cache, whereas if native is true, the spec retrieved will reflect the contents of the original file.
+- filename: The name of the image, as a UTF-8 encoded ustring. - spec: ImageSpec into which will be copied the spec for the requested image. - subimage/miplevel: The subimage and MIP level to query. - native: If false (the default), then the spec retrieved will accurately describe the image stored internally in the cache, whereas if native is true, the spec retrieved will reflect the contents of the original file.
 These may differ due to use of certain ImageCache settings such as "forcefloat" or "autotile".